gustabot42/django_pgarray/README.rst

 Django array field support for postgres.

-Use unicode csv for text widget (nice play in django admin) and to save array in others database like a text field
+Use unicode csv for text widget (play nice with django admin) and to save array in others database like a text field